As an Amazon affiliate, I earn from qualifying purchases.

 The great news is that you don’t have to be a programmer to make this device work.
 Now that you know the codes, you can turn an ordinary remote into a universal remote control to make your life easier.

 Follow these simple step-by-step instructions to enter GE remote codes for your Samsung TV:

 - Turn on your Samsung TV.

-- Press and hold the ‘setup’ button on the remote control.
-A red light should come on (it’s either a small light right at the top of the remote or the on/off button).
+- Press and hold the Setup button on the remote control.
+A red light should come on.

 - After that, enter the code from the list above using the numeric keypad.
 Start with the first one.
 If that doesn’t work, try the next one.

 - Continue entering codes until the red light turns off.
 This is the signal that you’ve found the correct code.

 - Hold the remote right before your Samsung TV and press the Power button.

 - If it works, the TV will turn off.
 If nothing happens, try another code from the list.